-Our Governors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and Lincolnshire multi-agency safeguarding arrangements.
+Our Governors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and NE Lincolnshire's multi-agency safeguarding arrangements.
 They carefully consider how we are supporting our pupils and students with regard to particular protected characteristics - including disability, sex, sexual orientation, gender reassignment and race.